DHLab-Freiburg/badischeswbuch-validation-app/README.md

    - Yellow pills indicate extra tokens in the generated XML
    - Click on any place reference to highlight it in the XML

-## Demo
+## Live

-Visit the live demo: [https://dhlab-freiburg.github.io/badischeswbuch-validation-app/](https://dhlab-freiburg.github.io/badischeswbuch-validation-app/)
+Visit the live site: [https://dhlab-freiburg.github.io/badischeswbuch-validation-app/](https://dhlab-freiburg.github.io/badischeswbuch-validation-app/)

 ## Technical Details